ylfeng85/VideoGame/README.md

 ## Project Objective

 This project analyzes Video Game sales over the decades.
-Using Tableau for visualization and data analysis, we will explore peak sales periods and the platforms, publishers and sales during those periods.
+Using Tableau for visualization, we will explore peak sales periods and the platforms that the publishers released their games on and distribution of sales across regions during those periods.

 ## Objectives